Shopify Import Duties: The Cross-Border Selling Guide for 2026

 Section 301 and Section 122 have accelerated near-shoring and friend-shoring.
 Alternatives for Chinese-sourced goods: Vietnam (currently 20%, but political risk is lower), India (10%, improving), Mexico (10%, CUSMA eligible on some goods), Bangladesh (10%, major apparel hub).
 The transition takes time but the margin difference can be substantial.

-4. Automate tariff impact monitoring
+4. Automate margin exposure monitoring

 Stop Losing Margin to Tariff Changes